Evidence Generation Bootcamp FAQs

 Can I change my answers once I have submitted my application?

 Unfortunately, once you have submitted your application, you are unable to edit your answers.
-We recommend applicants make use of the wide application window to allow them to finetune all answers before submitting and draft your answers in a word document first.
+We recommend applicants review and proofread applications before submitting them.

 What criteria is used to choose companies to take part?

-Due to a limited number of places on the Bootcamp programme, we are expecting the application process to be competitive, so experts will score applicants on their suitability for participation in three areas:
+Due to a limited number of places on the Bootcamp programme, we are expecting the application process to be competitive.
+Applicants will be scored on their suitability for participation in three areas:

 When is the start date?